guibou/krank/HACKING.md

 nix-shell
 ```

-Will drop you in a shell where you can `cabal new-build`, `cabal new-test`, ...
+Will drop you in a shell where you can `cabal v2-build`, `cabal v2-test`, ...

 # Build with stack